-Approval and support for the Trans Mountain Pipeline Expansion has been an embarrassingly poor decision by the government.
+Support for the Trans Mountain Pipeline Expansion has been an embarrassingly poor decision by the government.
 It endangers species and communities, is sure to increase greenhouse gas emissions, and is a short-term investment that will provide Canadians with little in return.
-While we may be tempted to question their decision, it is most important now to focus on what we can do to stop the project’s progression.
+While we may be tempted to question the reasoning, it is most important now to focus on what we can do to stop the project’s progression.

-Unfortunately, it seems as though appealing to courts is no longer possible as First Nations and environmental groups have exhausted these avenues and have repeatedly been rejected.
+Unfortunately, it seems as though appealing to courts is no longer possible.
 Despite this, our fight is not over.
 Several non-profits and advocacy groups are running initiatives to fight this cause that you can get involved in.
-They require little of your time and money but even your small actions can have massive ramifications.
+They require little of your time and money.

-- Urging insurance companies such as Liberty Mutual, Zurich Insurance, and Chubb to drop Trans Mountain (this in particular has gained a lot of traction).
+Urge insurance companies such as Liberty Mutual, Zurich Insurance, and Chubb to drop Trans Mountain (this, in particular, has gained a lot of traction

-- Calling Finance Minister Bill Morneau to stop funding the project
+Call the new Finance Minister to stop funding the project

 Wilderness Committee: based in B.C. but working across Canada to fight climate change by protecting wildlife and natural resource.

 Stand.Earth: non-profit that challenges governments and corporations to do better with regards to their environmental policy and treat our land with respect.

 Living Oceans: The Trans Mountain Expansion will have deep impacts on Canada’s coastal and marine life.
 They support and protect Canada’s ocean by advocating for evidenced-based policy and ocean management practices.